Civics score declines for the first time; score unchanged compared to 1998

 Twenty-nine percent of eighth-grade students have teachers whose primary responsibility is teaching civics

-Figure Percentage of eighth-grade students in NAEP civics, by whether their teachers have primary responsibility for teaching civics and/or U.S. government: 2022
+Figure Percentage of eighth-grade students in NAEP civics, by teachers who reported whether they have primary responsibility for teaching civics/U.S. government: 2022

 More higher-performing students see themselves able to make a difference in their community and believe their civics schoolwork helps them understand what is happening in the world